Dark Energy Regulation with Approximate Emergent Conformal Symmetry: A Cosmic Potential to Relax the Vacuum Energy in the Slow Phase

-From this equation, it is found that the total dark energy density $\rho_{\Lambda}$ remains unchanged despite the sudden change in vacuum energy provided that the scalar potential satisfies the equation, $\phi\partial V(\phi)/\partial\phi =$ a constant($\alpha$).
-Thus, the requirement of cancellation of sudden changes in vacuum energy uniquely determines the scalar potential as;
+Thus, it is found that we can have the same order of total dark energy density $\rho_{\Lambda}$ in the slow phase, whatever the vacuum energy $\rho_{vac}$ is in matter Lagrangian provided that the cosmic scalar potential satisfies the equation, $\Phi\partial V(\Phi)/\partial\Phi = \alpha$ for a constant $\alpha$.
+Thus we choose the cosmic scalar potential uniquely as;

-where $\alpha >0$ and $\mu$ are dimensionful constants to be determined.
-Due to the relation between the matter density $\rho_{m}$, and the total dark energy density $\rho_{\Lambda}$,